Level:

 2 spots added - 51 photos shared

-Pulau Menjangan is a small unspoiled island accessible only by boat.
-It is part of the Bali Barat National Park, and it is forbidden to spend the night there.
-The easiest option for visiting this spot is to go on a full-day tour, on offer from many companies everywhere in Bali.
+Pulau Menjangan is a small, unspoiled island accessible only by boat.
+It is part of the Bali Barat National Park.
+The easiest option for visiting this spot is to book a full-day tour with one of the many local operators.

-Most tours leave from Pemuteran, to the north of the island (from there, it takes an hour by boat to reach Pulau Menjangan).
-The price is about $80 per person for a day tour, including visits to several snorkeling spots and a lunch break.
+Most tours leave from Pemuteran, to the north of the island.
+From that point, it takes an hour by boat to reach Pulau Menjangan.
+The price is about $80 per person for a day tour, including several snorkeling sessions and a lunch break.

-The spot to explore covers a wide area between the beach and the reef drop-off, about 150 to 200 yards apart.
-From the beach, you will cross a few dozen yards of sandy sea bed and rock (↕3-6ft/1-2 m), then sea bed covered with soft coral (↕3-10ft/1-3 m) as far as the reef drop-off.
+The northern snorkeling area covers a wide area between the beach and the reef drop-off, about 150 to 200 yards apart.
+From the beach, you will cross a few dozen yards of sandy sea bed and rock (↕3-6ft/1-2 m), then a seabed covered with soft coral (↕3-10ft/1-3 m) as far as the reef drop-off.

-Although there are interesting things to see in the reef flat (batfish, giant clams and blue starfish living in the rocky crevices), the spectacle takes on another dimension when you get closer to the reef drop-off.
+Although there are interesting things to see on the reef flat including batfish, giant clams and blue sea stars, the best snorkeling is found when you get closer to the reef drop-off.

-Here, the sea bed is spectacular: thick shoals of green chromis and sergeant majors swim around the coral beds, while parrotfish, butterflyfish and spinefoot, with spectacular colors, come and go on the reef drop-off.
+Here, the seabed is spectacular: shoals of green chromis and sergeant majors swim around the coral bommies, while parrotfish, butterflyfish and spinefoot with spectacular colors, come and go on the reef drop-off.

-This spot is particularly rich in soft coral (Sarcophyton, Xenia…).
+This spot is particularly rich in soft coral, especially the leather coral.
 Several species of angelfish, including the sixbar angelfish and the regal angelfish are easy to see.
-Try to find a sea anemone between the rocks: in most of them live ocellaris clownfish, better known to kids as “Nemo”.
+Try to find a sea anemone between the rocks: you are likely to see the ocellaris clownfish, better known to kids as “Nemo”.

-In the deep blue of the reef drop-off, you may also have the chance to see a green sea turtle or hawksbill sea turtle, although they are shy here.
+In the deep blue of the reef drop-off, you may also have the chance to see a green sea turtle or hawksbill sea turtle, although they can be very shy.

-Pulau Menjangan, as all Bali coral reefs, tend to decline quickly in places.
+Pulau Menjangan, like all Bali coral reefs, tends to be damaged in places.
 The reef drop-off, which was exceptionally well preserved a few years ago, has now broken or dead coral in some areas.

-This is one of the most popular spots near Bali.
+This area is one of the most popular spots near Bali.
 A large number of boats and guided tours stop here.
-Watch out for other people when you are in the water.
+Watch out for other people when you are in the water and for boats, too.

 Pulau Menjangan is a natural site.
-There are no hotels or restaurants, but most tours include meals.
-Ask your tour guide for details, and at least take along a snack and something to drink.
+There are no hotels or restaurants, but most tours include lunch.

 You must be logged in to post a comment.